Skip to main content

 This section will also show you did your due diligence with your competitor analysis, including analyzing the factors against you or barriers you might face.
 That will show your level of confidence in your undertaking.

-6. Financial Summary
+6. Financial summary

 The financial summary will include information about your budget and how you plan to use funds in pursuit of your business goals.
-If you’re specifically seeking funding, then this section will outline how you plan to use the funds you seek.
-This section gives you a good opportunity to show off your financial acumen and give the reader a feeling that you won’t squander or misuse funds.
+If you're specifically seeking funding, then this section will outline how you plan to use the funds you seek.

-7. Marketing Strategy
+7. Marketing strategy

 Your marketing strategy will tell the reader how you intend to carry out your business plan.
 How will you reach your target audience?
 How much will you spend on those marketing efforts?
 Give an overview of your marketing plan to show you've thought it through and are ready to begin this process.